 A financial aid recipient is required to report to Student Financial Services any improvements or reversals in circumstances that alter the family's and/or student's financial situation, including receipt of gift or loan assistance other than that awarded or processed by Student Financial Services.
 Awards may be adjusted as the result of such changes.

-Applications for financial aid for the academic year 2017-2018 must be completed by May 15, 2017.
-Applications for financial aid for spring term 2017 only must be completed by October 15, 2016.
+Financial aid application deadlines are published each fall on the Financial Aid website.
 (Students applying for reinstatement should indicate that they are applying for financial aid on their applications for reinstatement.
-Student Financial Services will provide the application instructions to the student, who should complete and file them immediately.)
-To ensure that students benefit from the full range of available financial aid, Yale requires the completion of the Free Application for Federal Student Aid, which is used to determine eligibility for federal and state grants as well as the low-interest Federal Direct Loan program.
+Student Financial Services will provide the application instructions to the student, who should complete the requirements immediately.)
+To ensure that students benefit from the full range of available financial aid, Yale requires U.S. citizens and permanent residents to complete the Free Application for Federal Student Aid (FAFSA), which is used to determine eligibility for federal and state grants as well as the low-interest Federal Direct Loan program.
 Additional documents may be required for federal verification purposes.
-Institutional aid is a substantial component of the financial aid package for most Yale College students, and the CSS Profile, along with FAFSA, is required to determine eligibility for Yale scholarships.
-The CSS Profile provides an automatic fee waiver for applicants from low-income families with few assets.
-In addition, a copy of the student's and parents' latest federal income tax returns and W-2 forms, and a Yale College Application for Financial Aid are required from each applicant before a renewal of a financial aid award is made; other forms, such as a Noncustodial Parent Profile, a Business/Farm supplement, or an IRS tax transcript may also be required.
+Institutional aid is a substantial component of the financial aid package for most Yale College students, and the CSS Profile is required to determine eligibility for Yale scholarships for all students.
+The CSS Profile provides an automatic fee waiver for U.S. applicants from low-income families with few assets.
+In addition, a copy of the student's and parents' federal income tax returns and W-2 forms (or, for some international citizens, other documentation of income) and a Yale College Application for Financial Aid are required from each applicant before a renewal of a financial aid award is made; other forms, such as a Noncustodial Parent Profile, a Business/Farm supplement, or an IRS tax transcript may also be required.
 Students not receiving financial aid whose circumstances change are encouraged at any time during the year to discuss with a staff member in Student Financial Services the possibility of applying for aid.

 At the end of senior year, or at the time of withdrawal from Yale College, students who have received a student loan from Yale or federal sources must complete exit counseling requirements.
 Student Financial Services will notify all graduating and withdrawn students of this obligation and provide instructions on completing the requirement.
 No student who has obtained a Yale or federal loan will be awarded a diploma or be able to secure a transcript until he or she has completed the exit counseling process.